ajdelguidice/as3lib-miniAMF/README.md

 ## Change Overview
 Python 2 support has been removed.
-<br>The cython modules have been fixed and now compile.
+<br>The cython modules now compile properly and pass all of the tests.
 <br>The cython modules are no longer optional.
 I tried to make them optional but I couldn't figure out how to without breaking other stuff.
 <br>Use importlib instead of pkg_resources.
 <br>Use datetime.fromtimestamp instead of datetime.utcfromtimestamp.